 So which tactical flashlights would I recommend for you to take a look at?
 I am only going to recommend the ones that I have used, specifically for the reason that while there are a lot of good ones out there, I haven’t used them outdoors or to do arduous tasks, but for the three that I have used, I can say that they all performed very well.

 Why did I go through three flashlights?
-As mentioned before, my first flashlight was the Maglite 3-Cell Flashlight, while it is significantly large (12.3in) it is a bright, long-lasting, durable flashlight that is able to be used as a self-defense tool and utility.
-Because I found this more so as a household tactical flashlight rather than one suitable for everyday carry, I decided to branch out into much more compact flashlights, however, I would definitely recommend this one for the car or the house as a heavy duty flashlight.
+As mentioned before, my first flashlight was the Maglite 3-Cell Flashlight, while it is significantly large (12.3in) it is a bright, long-lasting, durable flashlight that can be used as a self-defense tool and utility.
+Because I found this more so as a household tactical flashlight rather than one suitable for everyday carry, I decided to branch out into much more compact flashlights, however, I would recommend this one for the car or the house as a heavy-duty flashlight.